 Showing mastery of these skills is a pre-requisite to becoming a certified scuba diver.
 As I have said before: if you have trouble with any of them let your instructor know and get some more practice in.
 Remember that diving is truly allowing you to enter a new world and that it may take a moment to get acquainted, you didn’t learn to walk in a day either!

 Skills for both confined water and open water include things like mask clearing, ascending and descending, keeping neutral buoyancy at various depths, and what to do in an emergency.
 You will also learn how to communicate with your buddy via hand signals, do a buddy check, and how to set-up and use your scuba gear.

 Once you have learned the basics in a confined setting it is time to apply your skills in the real world aka the open water.
 This is where the fun begins – you will actually see firsthand why have to learn all of this ‘stuff’ and why it is so very worth it.
 I promise you once you see your first Nemo underwater everything will get so much easier!

 During your open water dives, you will have to apply and demonstrate various skills again, after all this is when you may need them.
-For the first two dives your instructor can take you to a depth of 12 meters/ 40 feet and for the final two dives even to 18 meters/ 60 feet – if that sounds a lot to you, don’t worry – it sounded a lot to me too.
+For the first two dives your instructor can take you to a depth of 12 meters/ 40 feet and for the final two dives even a deep dive to 18 meters/ 60 feet – if that sounds a lot to you, don’t worry – it sounded a lot to me too.
 But I was quickly distracted by some sea creature or other and didn’t even notice how deep I went until my depth gauge showed me 17m.

 Once you have finished your 4th dive it is probably time to celebrate – all your instructor needs to do is fill out some paperwork and you are a certified scuba diver!